-During the three months ended September 30, 2008, we raised an aggregate amount of \$430,000 from the sale to accredited investors of 10% convertible notes and warrants (2008 10% Convertible Notes).
-The notes are convertible into our common stock at \$0.50 per share and the warrants are exercisable at \$0.50 per share.
-We agreed to pay to the investment banking firm that arranged this sale a cash commission of seven percent of the proceeds and warrants equal to seven percent of the gross.
+During the nine months ended December 31, 2008, we raised an aggregate amount of \$430,000 from the sale to accredited investors of 10% convertible notes and warrants (2008 10% Convertible Notes).
+The notes are convertible into our common stock at a fixed conversion price of \$0.50 per share prior to maturity and the warrants are exercisable at \$0.50 per share for a period of three years ending between July and September 2011.
+In connection with this financing, we agreed to pay to the investment banking firm that arranged this sale a cash commission of seven percent of the proceeds and warrants equal to seven percent of the gross capital raised which we accounted for as deferred financing costs and amortize over the terms of convertible notes.